Lorin Andrews: Career

 Andrews attended Kenyon College in Gambier, Ohio from 1838 to 1840 but had to leave school before graduation because he was unable to pay tuition.
 Future president Rutherford B. Hayes was a member of that class.
 During college, he joined the Episcopal church.
-He then began teaching at Ashland Academy and became principle of the school by 1844.
+He then began teaching at Ashland Academy and became principale of the school by 1844.
 He received an honorary MA degree from Kenyon in 1846 and became interested in politics and law.
 He passed the bar in 1847 but did not leave the field of education.
 Also in 1847 he co-founded the Ohio Teachers Association.
 In 1848 he became teacher and superintendent of the Massillon-Union schools.

 He was an advocate for school reforms including: free grade schools in towns and villages, a state education commissioner, common school libraries, township boards of education, state funding of child education, a monthly journal of education, legislative support of institutes, improved buildings, increased wages, and increased public support for education.
 In 1848, together with Mortimer Dormer Leggett, Andrews became editor of The Free School Clarion.
 He was a noted advocate of the 1853 School Law which made many of these reforms including the election of a state school commissioner.
 In 1853 he ran for the office of state commissioner of schools, but was defeated.

 In the early 1850s Andrews was an agent for the Ohio Teachers' Association and he served as the body's president in 1854 and 1855.
 In late 1853 he was elected president of Kenyon College, which had been going through financial difficulties since the 1840s.
 He began his duties in 1854, which included holding the title of Professor of Mental and Moral Philosophy, Political Economy, etc. Also in 1854 he received an honorary LLD from Princeton College.
 Andrews tenure at Kenyon was very successful and he was offered the presidency of Iowa State, which had formed in 1858, but he turned it down.